 Fuse size is used for some Eastern groups because for residential and smaller commercial connections, their available capacity is limited by the size of the fuses at their installation rather than the installed capacity of dedicated transformers.
 For this reason, connections typically have only one applicable price category.
-There are situations where customer preferences and metering can determine the price category, such as the low user (V05/T05) and the T24/T41 price categories.
+There are situations where customer preferences and metering can determine the price category, such as the low user (V05S/T05S) and T22 price categories.